jcubic/jquery-terminal-wiki/Getting-Started.md

 });
 ```

-You can use callback to call greetings in any time (e.g. as response to server call).
+You can use a callback to call greetings at any time (e.g. as a response to server call).

 NOTE: if you want to create an ASCII logo as greetings, you will need to escape special characters.
 If you create string with double quotes "", you need to escape double quote `"` and slash `\` with `\"` and `\\`.
 The same with strings with ``` ` ``` and `'`, you will need to escape those with slashes.
 You can also use library filget.js that render ASCII where you don't need to worry about escaping.
 Here is [Figlet.js Demo](https://codepen.io/jcubic/pen/VwvEvmN?editors=0010).